frederic-perez/AmE-dictionary/data/dictionary.md

 __make perfect sense__ _It makes perfect sense._
 __make plays__ _v_ _(football) To make plays._
 __make rounds__
+__make someone tick__ _We’ve never captured one of them, and consequentlydon’t know what makes them tick._
 __make strides__ :two::hammer: _The GOP nominee will need to make huge strides with Latino voters._
 __make up one's mind__ _idiom_ :three: To make a decision. _Too much love will kill you if you can't make up your mind._ _"The time to make up your mind about people is never." -- The Philadelphia Story_
 __make waves__ _idiom_ :two: (making waves) Cause a disturbance or controversy. _We've finally settled our differences, so please don't make waves._ This expression alludes to causing turbulence in the water.